Wangchimei/javascript_advanced/readme.md

     text.slice(-5, -2) // " Ka" (from index -5 until index -2-1)
   ```

-- substr() - returns a portion of the string, starting at the specified index and extending for a given number of characters afterward.
+- substr() - returns a portion of the string, starting at the specified index and extending for a given number of characters afterward
   ```
   email.substr(3, 6);  // "mei@ex"
   ```
-- replace() - returns a new string with some or all matches of a pattern replaced by a replacement.
+- replace() - returns a new string with some or all matches of a pattern replaced by a replacement
   ```
   email.replace('i', 'o');  // "chomei@example.com"
   ```